tomaskovacik/MegaCore/README.md

 	- Disconnect your programmer tool, and connect a USB to serial adapter to the microcontroller, like shown in the [pinout diagram](#pinout).
 Then select the correct serial port under the **Tools** menu, and click the **Upload** button.
 If you're getting some kind of timeout error, it means your RX and TX pins are swapped, or your auto reset circuity isn't working properly (the 100 nF capacitor on the reset line).
 	- Keep your programmer connected, and hold down the `shift` button while clicking **Upload**.
 This will erase the bootloader and upload your code using the programmer tool.

-Your code should now be running on the ATmega64/ATmega128!
+Your code should now be running on your microcontroller!
 If you experience any issues related to bootloader burning or serial uploading, please use *[this forum post](https://forum.arduino.cc/index.php?topic=386733.0)* or create an issue on Github.

 ##Wiring reference